 Thu was keen to visit Kimberly, South Africa, site of the most famous diamond mine in the world.
 So we arranged to take a vacation in South Africa, with a trip to Kimberly as part of the agenda.
 Daughter Lucy came along, on vacation from school during the Christmas break from the International School of Kenya in Nairobi.
 We all had a plan or two, the only way to make sure that our vacation plans were not dashed if a single Plan A went awry.

-As it turned out, the person who met us at the airport had been, for a number of years, the elevator operation at the deepest gold mine in Johannesburg.
+As it turned out, the person who met us at the airport had been, for a number of years, the elevator operator at the deepest gold mine in Johannesburg.
 Small world, huh?
-George Eastmond was recommended to us by our next door neighbor in Nairobi.
+George Eastmond was recommended to us by our next-door neighbor in Nairobi.
 The recommendation was in response to our desire to stay in an out-of-the-way place, and not in a city hotel.
-George and his wife ran a small bed and breakfast in their retirement years, and had just the thing we were looking for.
+George and his wife ran a small bed and breakfast in their retirement years and had just the thing we were looking for.
 So, a few faxes and telephone calls later, and George arranged to pick us up at Jan Smits Airport in Johannesburg—in his vintage Mercedes.